hujhax/austin-improv-wiki/Shows/One Small Step.md

 The show also included a special sound effect and thrust spotlighting for the computer-diary sequences, and appropriate sound effects for the initial countdown/takeoff.
 The alarm sequence featured a klaxon sound effect, a red wash, and foreboding ambient music.

 ### Publicity Blurb
-From the Hideout web page:<blockquote>"Space – terrifying and vast, only the bravest men and women will face this final frontier.
+From the Hideout web page:
+> "Space – terrifying and vast, only the bravest men and women will face this final frontier.
 Locked together in their lonely space ship these intrepid explorers will face a journey full of discovery, danger and romance.
 One Small Step follows these bold space travelers as they improvise their way from lift-off to touchdown on their new distant planet.
+>

-From hilarious moments of triumph over everyday obstacles like eating in Zero G to thrilling space walks, this improvised comedy features some of The Hideout’s upcoming best and brightest performers in a brand new show directed by Jessica Arjet and Andreas Fabis."</blockquote>
+> From hilarious moments of triumph over everyday obstacles like eating in Zero G to thrilling space walks, this improvised comedy features some of The Hideout’s upcoming best and brightest performers in a brand new show directed by Jessica Arjet and Andreas Fabis."

 ## Media
 ### Videos